vsiu-ucsc/vsiu-ucsc.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student studying computer science at the University of California, Santa Cruz, advised by <a href="https://cgraywang.github.io/">Dr. Chenguang Wang</a>.
+I am a PhD student studying computer science at the University of California, Santa Cruz, advised by <a href="https://cgraywang.github.io/">Dr. Chenguang Wang</a>.
 Previously, I completed my Bachelor’s degree in Data Science from the Mathematics Department at Washington University in St. Louis, where I was advised by <a href="https://ukmlv.github.io/">Dr. Ulugbek Kamilov</a> and graduated with Highest Distinction.

 My research focuses on developing methods grounded in linear algebra to interpret and steer the internal activations of large language models (LLMs) to improve their safety and reliability.